The Expert's Checklist: Ways to Determine if a Tree Requires to be Cut Down

 Overhanging Branches

-The branches of overhanging trees located close to power lines or buildings could pose a threat to safety and property.
-If you are concerned regarding branches that hang overhanging, it’s best to be evaluated by an arborist who will determine whether removal or pruning is needed.
+The branches of overhanging trees located close to buildings or power lines could pose a threat to the safety of your property and personal safety.
+If you have concerns regarding branches that hang overhanging, it’s best to get the tree assessed by an arborist who will determine if pruning or removal is needed.

 FAQs

-The tree will be considered dead if it is without leaves and shows no evidence of new growth.
-The bark of dead trees may be dry, cracked, or peeling.
+A tree is considered dead when it lacks leaves and has no indication of new growth.
+The bark of a dead tree may be dry, cracked, or peeling.

-Tree removal is a difficult and dangerous task.
-It is best to leave the task to professionals to protect you and your family members.
+Tree removal is a complex and possibly dangerous job.
+It’s best to delegate it to the experts to protect you and others.

 Conclusion